 The all-important element in the declaration usually contained in a proposal form is the phrase that makes the declaration the 'basis of the contract'.
 In making the proposal the basis of the contract, the proposer warrants the truth of his or her statements and, in the event of a breach of the warranty, the insurer can repudiate liability under the policy without reference to issues of materiality.
-However, basis of the contract clauses are considered to be very draconian by the Irish courts and there is a judicial reluctance to enforce such clauses.
-The Consumer Insurance Contracts Bill 2017 proposes to abolish basis of the contract clauses in consumer insurance policies.
+However, basis of the contract clauses are considered to be very draconian by the courts and there is a judicial reluctance to enforce these clauses.
+The 2017 Bill proposes to abolish basis of the contract clauses in consumer insurance policies.